CPR vs. BLS: Key Differences and When to Use Each Technique

 • Target Audience: CPR certification is designed for laypersons and individuals in non-healthcare professions, while BLS certification is geared towards healthcare professionals and those working in medical settings.

 • Depth of Training: CPR certification focuses on basic CPR techniques, AED use, and general first aid.
-BLS certification provides in-depth training in advanced CPR, airway management, and team dynamics.
+BLS includes CPR for adult child, and infant, airway management, and team dynamics.

 • Certification Requirements: CPR certification often requires renewal every 2 years, while BLS certification typically requires renewal every 1 to 2 years, with more frequent updates for healthcare professionals.